WordPress Manager For WHMCS

 At the top of the page, you will find all WordPress installations located in dedicated segments.
 Every installation has its own section with screen grabs, installation details and instant access to action tools. |

 The standard view of the WordPress Management page includes the very same information as the extended view, yet they are placed in a simple list form.
-Underneath the list there is also section dedicated to 'Reseller Accounts'.
-The former one contains a list with basic information regarding every installation, including the domain, related product, URL etc. |
+Underneath the list, there is also a section dedicated to 'Reseller Accounts'.
+The former contains a list with basic information regarding every installation, including the domain, related product, URL, etc. |

 Use action buttons marked on the screen to perform actions on a single installation: